Get inspired and ready to lead Maker projects in any K-12 classroom, for any academic content area

 Objectives:

 Participants will get the skills they need to be confident, inspired, and ready to create and lead Maker projects.
+Throughout the course, participants will:

 Who should attend: